Delegated Classification: Experimental details

 Since our theoretical analysis relies on MLRP assumptions, we would like to understand whether the results are applicable to real-world learning curves.
-Towards this, we run an empirical robustness evaluation on the MNIST dataset.
-For each learning algorithm $\Learner$, and training set size $n$, we construct a delegated learning setting with $m=10$ and collect the following statistics: \begin{itemizecompact} \item \textbf{Min-budget}: Optimal objective $B_\mathrm{LP}$ of MIN-BUDGET LP without additional restrictions, implemented using the full LP solver. \item \textbf{Is MLRP?}: Check whether all pairs $n_1,n_2\le n$ such that $c_{n_1}<c_{n_2}$ satisfy the monotone likelihood ratio property (see \cref{def:mlrp}). \item \textbf{Is Monotone?}: Check whether the resulting min-budget contract satisfies $t_j\ge t_{j-1}$ for all $j\in[m]$. \item \textbf{Is threshold?}: Check whether the resulting min-budget contract is a threshold contract (i.e. whether there exists $j_0\in\OutcomeSpace$,$B>0$ such that $t_j=0$ for all $j<j_0$ and $t_j=B$ otherwise). \item \textbf{Threshold budget}: Optimal objective of MIN-BUDGET LP, when the resulting contract is restricted to threshold form $t_j=B_\mathrm{Thr}\Indicator{j\ge j_0}$.
-Implemented using the full enumeration solver. \item \textbf{All-or-nothing budget}: Optimal objective of MIN-BUDGET LP, when the resulting contract is restricted to all-or-nothing form $t_j\in\Set{0,B_\mathrm{AoN}}$.
-Implemented using the full enumeration solver. \item \textbf{Excess cost of threshold contract}: The statistic $\tfrac{B_\mathrm{Thr}-B_\mathrm{LP}}{B_\mathrm{LP}}$, indicating the relative excess cost incurred by restricting the min-budget optimization space to threshold contracts. \item \textbf{Excess cost of all-or-nothing contract}: The statistic $\tfrac{B_\mathrm{AoN}-B_\mathrm{LP}}{B_\mathrm{LP}}$, indicating the relative excess cost incurred by restricting the min-budget optimization space to all-or-nothing contracts.
-As all-or-nothing contracts are a superset of threshold contracts, we expect this excess cost to be smaller than the one associated with threshold contracts. \end{itemizecompact}
+Towards this, we run an empirical prevalence evaluation on the MNIST dataset.
+For each learning algorithm $\Learner$, and training set size $n$, we construct a delegated learning setting with $m=\EmpiricalRobustnessExperimentSelectedM{}$ and collect the following statistics: \begin{itemizecompact} \item Structural properties: \begin{itemizecompact} \item \textbf{Is MLRP?} (\% MLRP): Check whether all pairs $n_1,n_2\le n$ such that $c_{n_1}<c_{n_2}$ satisfy the monotone likelihood ratio property (see \cref{def:mlrp}). \end{itemizecompact} \item Computational properties: \begin{itemizecompact} \item \textbf{\AlgNameShort{} successful?} (\% SBA): Check whether the \AlgNameShort{} algorithm was successful on the given instance. \end{itemizecompact} \item Functional form of optimal contract: \begin{itemizecompact} \item \textbf{Is monotone?} (\% M): Check whether the resulting min-budget contract satisfies $t_j\ge t_{j-1}$ for all $j\in[m]$. \item \textbf{Is all or nothing?} (\% AoN): Check whether the resulting min-budget contract is an all-or-nothing contract (i.e. whether there exists $j_0\in\OutcomeSpace$,$B>0$ such that $t_j=0$ for all $j<j_0$ and $t_j=B$ otherwise). \item \textbf{Is threshold?} (\% T): Check whether the resulting min-budget contract is a threshold contract (i.e. whether there exists $j_0\in\OutcomeSpace$,$B>0$ such that $t_j=0$ for all $j<j_0$ and $t_j=B$ otherwise). \end{itemizecompact} \item Excess cost: \begin{itemizecompact} \item \textbf{Min-budget}: Optimal objective $B_\mathrm{LP}$ of MIN-BUDGET LP without additional restrictions, implemented using the full LP solver. \item \textbf{All-or-nothing budget}: Optimal objective of MIN-BUDGET LP, when the resulting contract is restricted to all-or-nothing form $t_j\in\Set{0,B_\mathrm{AoN}}$.
+Implemented using the full enumeration solver. \item \textbf{Threshold budget}: Optimal objective of MIN-BUDGET LP, when the resulting contract is restricted to threshold form $t_j=B_\mathrm{Thr}\Indicator{j\ge j_0}$.
+Implemented using the full enumeration solver. \item The excess cost columns in \Cref{table:empirical_prevalence} indicate the relative excess cost incurred by restricting the min-budget optimization space to simple contracts ($\frac{B_\Set{\mathrm{AoN},\mathrm{Thr}}-B_\mathrm{LP}}{B_\mathrm{LP}}$).
+As all-or-nothing contracts are a superset of threshold contracts, we expect this excess cost to be smaller than the one associated with threshold contracts.
+The averaging in \cref{table:empirical_prevalence} is performed on problem instances where both all-or-nothing and threshold contracts are feasible. \end{itemizecompact} \end{itemizecompact}